 Although the genkan is placed by the main entrance of Japanese homes, as their culture doesn’t allow outdoor shoes inside the home, the functionality is essentially the same – both the genkan and the mudrooms were designed to get dirty so that the rest of your house can stay clean.

-Country-style homes often have a mudroom already considered into the design such as this example.
-A narrow mudroom hall is placed by the back entry, where several storage areas have been provided.
+Country-style homes often have a mudroom already considered in the design, such as this example.
+A narrow hall near the back entry offers several storage areas and room for a built-in bench seat.

-There’s a small bench where you can remove and or wear your shoes, hanging rails where you can hang your jackets, and coats, as well as lower cubbies for your shoes.
-The multiple shelves definitely provide enough space for your whole family when they need it.
+There’s a small bench where you can remove and or wear your shoes, hanging rails where you can hang your jackets and coats, as well as lower cubbies for your shoes.
+The multiple shelves provide enough space for your whole family when they need it.

 What to Consider When Adding a Mudroom